mrDIMAS/tinyaudio/README.md

 with samples to play.
 The callback will be called periodically to generate new data; it will be called util the device instance is "alive".
 In other words this crate performs the simplest audio streaming.

+## Android details

+This crate uses `AAudio` for audio output on Android platform. `AAudio` is quite new API, which was added in ~2017 (in Android 8.1 Oreo).
+This means that you have to use `API Level 26+` to get the crate up and running.
+See `android-examples` directory for examples.

 ## Examples

 The crate is very easy to use, here's a few examples that will help you to start using it right away.